 If you have been hurt in an accident due to negligence, you may be eligible to seek compensation to help cover your damages – including medical costs.
-Under Maryland law, the at-fault party would liable to pay any reasonable and necessary medical expenses incurred and may continue to incur caused by his or her actions or inaction.
+Under Maryland law, the at-fault party would liable to pay any reasonable and necessary medical expenses incurred, as well as future expected medical expenses, caused by his or her actions or inaction.

 But how can you prove that your medical costs are reasonable and necessary?
 This would require several different factors, including documenting your medical bills and receipts in order to pursue compensation.
 If not, the insurance company may say that your injuries are not as serious as your claim.